The Texas

 ARP/Westwood Loop additional westbound through lane project (completed in May 2019)

 Due to increasing traffic congestion on westbound SH 151 at the Alamo Ranch Parkway/Westwood Loop intersection, the county built an additional lane on westbound ARP through the Westwood Loop intersection.
 This additional lane allowed the left lane coming from SH 151 — which used to be a left turn only lane — to become a left turn/straight option lane instead, i.e. it provided two through lanes from 151 through the intersection along with a lane from 1604.
-The left lane then merged right after the intersection.
+The left lane then merged to the right after the intersection.

 Westbound ARP overpass at Westwood Loop (completed in October 2021)